AugurProject/augur-walkthrough/reporting.md

 This section focuses on the Initial Reporting Process.

-In order for an initial report to occur the market's end time has to elapse. flash scripts can be used to set timestamp within designate reporting or open reporting.
-Designate reporting timeframe is a 3 day window starting 1 second after market end time.
+In order for an initial report to occur the market's end time has to elapse.
+Flash scripts can be used to set timestamp within designated reporting or open reporting.
+The designated reporting timeframe is a 3 day window starting 1 second after market end time.
 Open reporting timeframe starts 1 second after designate reporting ends and doesn't have an end time.
-Two scenarios are covered here.

-  * Designate Report
-  * Open Report

-## Designate Report
+## Designated Reporting

-Navigate to Reporting -> Reporting to see the markets in designate reporting state.
+Navigate to Reporting -> Reporting to see the markets in designated reporting state.

+- [ ] Verify that a market shows up in the Designated Reporting section one second after its end date has passed.
 - [ ] Create a market where the market creator is the designated reporter and then move time forward so the market is in the DR stage.
 Verify that only the market creator can see the market listed under Designated Reporting, and verify that only the market creator can report on the market.
 - [ ] Create a market where the someone other than the market creator is the designated reporter.
 Then, move time forward so the market is in the DR stage.
 Verify that only the designated reporter can see the market listed under Designated Reporting, and verify that only the designated reporter can report on the market.
 - [ ] Verify that the end date shown on the market card is correct.